gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 > ...would map to: `カラオケイク？`
 > ...which means: `KARAOKE?`

 Wild.
-Typing text this way must have felt like programming machine code directly in hexidecimal!
+Typing text this way must have felt like programming machine code directly in hexadecimal!
 [I've also been informed](https://twitter.com/s7ephenwithaph/status/1785939813432254950) that people would use "beeper slang" where numbers that sound like words would be used.

 ----